 Open-source • Production-ready • Docker-native

-Designed for Power BI Embedded scenarios where external viewers typically don’t require individual Power BI licenses — helping you avoid per-user licensing overhead (always validate licensing for your specific case).
+Designed for app-owns-data scenarios where external viewers often do not require individual Power BI licenses.
+Always validate licensing for your specific setup.

 Power BI consultancies, SaaS product teams, and BI functions that need controlled report delivery beyond shared links.